aam29dc/cxmatrix_cpp2/README.md

 }
 A a.some().some();
 ````
 move assignment, move constructor, copy assignment, copy constructor: syntax, how they operate, and how to invoke them.
+Copy makes copies, Move moves or shares without making a copy, etc
 ````c++
 class A {
 public: